Traumatic Brain Injury (TBI)

 — Stephanie Manning, Psychologist in New York, NY

-— Heather Ackles, Licensed Clinical Social Worker in Portland, OR
+— Stephanie Chassman, Licensed Clinical Social Worker

 There can be many causes of Traumatic Brain Injury, and can result in long lasting effects.
 I provide accommodations in therapy personalized to the individual to reduce the stress and physical symptoms someone might be experiencing as a result of a TBI.
 I participate in the Ohio Brain Injury Advisory Committee, collaborate with the Ohio Domestic Violence Network's TBI initiatives, and provide education on TBIs and accommodations in professional settings.